 The current world situation as it applies to the State: This is a subset of the previous two areas of research, but it is important enough to be mentioned in its own right.
 There is a significant difference between the policies and perspectives of the only remaining superpower and a State with very little military might.
 Even more significant at the United Nations are the differences on many issues between the policies of relatively rich, industrialized countries and relatively poor, developing (and especially least-developed) countries.
-Additionally, a country that is currently involved in a civil war or a country under United Nations sanctions may have unique responses on some issues that are very different from the rest of the international community.
+Additionally, a country that is currently involved in a civil war or a country under United Nations sanctions may have unique responses on some issues.
 Knowing where the State a student represents fits in the current world geopolitical context, as a complement to his or her country-specific research, can answer many questions that may arise during the simulation.